MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/setting-up-an-smtp-server-with-add-ons.md

 ---
-title: Setting up an SMTP server with add-ons
+title: Setting up an SMTP server with Add-ons
 author: v-thopra
 description: Describes how to set up an SMTP add-on to support sending custom emails through PlayFab. ms.author: v-thopra